 The 2015-16 campaign started under the stewardship of Wilson's former assistant Paul Dobie with Sunderland academy coach Jordan Moore as coach for RACA.
 However, despite a decent start Dobie resigned in October and was swiftly replaced by former Ryton player Craig Robson with Carl Piecha, another ex player as his assistant, with Moore remaining as coach.
 The campaign ultimately proved slightly disappointing with RACA losing every cup game and finishing only 16th in the table.

 The 2016-17 season proved to be even worse and Robson stood down, Moore moving up to manager before Peter Bryson took over in January 2017 with Moore reverting back to a coaching role.
 However, "Brysa" resigned just two months into the job and so Albion quickly acquired the services of Monkseaton boss Anthony Fawcett who steered the club away from relegation.
-Moore moved to Whickham so Fawcett and new assistant Simon Moody transformed the squad in 2017-18 with a host of players from Monkseaton FC and north Tyneside signing on.
+Moore moved to Whickham so Fawcett and new assistant Simon Moody transformed the squad in 2017-18 with a host of players from Monkseaton and north Tyneside signing on.

 A steady season followed culminating in an appearance in the Ernest Armstrong Cup final, Fawcett's men losing 2-0 to Chester-Le-Street Town in Consett.
 The 2018-19 season saw more improvement with the club just missing out on a top-half finish.

-Thanks to a Football Foundation grant and years of fundraising by the club's committee members and volunteers, the clubs third-generation (3G) all-weather pitch has been completely rebuilt over the summer.
+Thanks to a Football Foundation grant and years of fundraising by the club's committee members and volunteers, the clubs third-generation (3G) all-weather pitch was completely rebuilt over the summer.
 Not only used by club members, the facility is also open to the local community where it is often used by nearby schools and youth organisations.